adwhit/hsr/README.md

 Build fast HTTP apis fast, with Rust, and [OpenAPI](https://swagger.io/docs/specification/about/)

  * Define your API as an [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification) spec
- * Code-gen a server/client interface
+ * HSR will code-gen a server/client interface
  * Implement your interface (simple, safe, strongly typed!)
  * Run!
 'If it compiles, it works!'